andrew/ultimate-awesome/README.md

 - [awesome-webauthn](https://github.com/yackermann/awesome-webauthn) - 🔐 A curated list of awesome WebAuthn and Passkey resources.
 - [Awesome-LLM-Compression](https://github.com/HuangOwen/Awesome-LLM-Compression) - Awesome LLM compression research papers and tools.
 - [awesome-low-light-image-enhancement](https://github.com/zhihongz/awesome-low-light-image-enhancement) - This is a resouce list for low light image enhancement.
+- [awesome-windows-domain-hardening](https://github.com/PaulSec/awesome-windows-domain-hardening) - A curated list of awesome Security Hardening techniques for Windows.
 - [awesome-deep-learning-resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
 I have got through all of the content listed there, carefully. - Guillaume Chevalier.
 - [awesome-ai-art-image-synthesis](https://github.com/altryne/awesome-ai-art-image-synthesis) - A list of awesome tools, ideas, prompt engineering tools, colabs, models, and helpers for the prompt designer playing with aiArt and image synthesis.
 Covers Dalle2, MidJourney, StableDiffusion, and open source tools.
 - [awesome-fraud-detection-papers](https://github.com/benedekrozemberczki/awesome-fraud-detection-papers) - A curated list of data mining papers about fraud detection.
-- [awesome-windows-domain-hardening](https://github.com/PaulSec/awesome-windows-domain-hardening) - A curated list of awesome Security Hardening techniques for Windows.
-- [Awesome-Medical-Dataset](https://github.com/openmedlab/Awesome-Medical-Dataset) - Collection of awesome medical dataset resources.
 - [awesome-made-by-brazilians](https://github.com/felipefialho/awesome-made-by-brazilians) - 🇧🇷 A collection of amazing open source projects built by brazilian developers.
 - [Algorithmic-Resources](https://github.com/hkirat/Algorithmic-Resources) - A Curated list of Topic wise Theory and Questions to Get You Started On Competitive Coding.
 - [knowledge-graphs](https://github.com/shaoxiongji/knowledge-graphs) - A collection of research on knowledge graphs.